 Chipping Sparrows are about 20 percent smaller than White-throated Sparrows.

-They are gregarious, and sometimes, a group at Monticello will go into the stream together.
+They are gregarious, and sometimes, two or more will bathe together.

 The Chipping Sparrow's song is a loud trill, which sounds like a series of chips.
 The trill can be delivered in different ways.
 Sometimes, it is dry, other times, sweet.
 The speed with which it is delivered also varies.
 Chipping Sparrows are persistent singers, and their song can be confused with the trills of other species.Hear the vocalizations of the Chipping Sparrow.